alexiszamanidis/dotfiles/README.md

 ## Dotfiles

-This repository synchronizes the dotfiles that I am currently using
+This repository synchronizes the configuration files that I am currently using

 ### Reminders